textbook-hunt/textbook-hunt/index.md

 # Textbook Hunt

-Here is the link to the [textbook-hunt application] (http://textbookhunt.meteorapp.com/#/).
+Here is the link to the [textbook-hunt application](http://textbookhunt.meteorapp.com/#/).

 Here is the [Textbook Hunt application github page](https://github.com/textbook-hunt/textbookhunt).
 ## Goal of the Project